-Opening Doors London (ODL) provides information and support services for older Lesbian, Gay, Bisexual and Trans (LGBT) people in the UK.
+Opening Doors London (ODL) provides information and support services for older Lesbian, Gay, Bisexual, Trans and Queer or Questioning (LGBTQ) people in the UK.
 It provides training and consultancy in the health and social care needs of older lesbian, gay, bisexual and transgender people, including those living with dementia.
 All courses are based on the latest policy, research and legislation and delivered by experienced LGBT trainers and facilitators.

 More information can be found on www.openingdoorslondon.org.uk/training or contact Training and Consultancy Manager, Jim Glennon on 020 7239 0421/ [email protected]

-Seeing much more visible, openly LGBT people are changing things generally in society.
+Seeing much more visible, openly LGBTQ people are changing things generally in society.
 You wouldn’t have seen Susan Calman in Strictly Come Dancing on Saturday night ten years ago – or Sandi Toksvig and Clare Balding, all of those high-profile people on television.
-That’s an amazing shift – LGBT people just out there in a very ordinary, likeable way.
+That’s an amazing shift – LGBTQ people just out there in a very ordinary, likeable way.

-You run a group called the Rainbow Memory Café, a space for LGBT people living with dementia to share experiences and support.
+You run a group called the Rainbow Memory Café, a space for LGBTQ people living with dementia to share experiences and support.
 Why did you start this up?

 The Rainbow Memory Café group started in September.
 I was expecting two people in the room, and 12 people turned up – three male gay couples, of which one in each relationship has dementia, and a few single people concerned about cognitive changes.